Xinyu-Wang99/at-risk-students-case-study/README.md

 - Lifestyle factors
 - Final academic performance (G3)

-To support early intervention from a business perspective, this project redefines the prediction target as:
+To better support educational decision-making, the original prediction target was redefined as:

 > **At-risk Student = Final Grade (G3) ≤ 12**

-This transformation converts the original regression problem into a binary classification task, allowing schools to identify students who may require additional academic support before the end of the semester.
+This transforms the original regression problem into a binary classification task, allowing schools to identify students who may need academic support before the semester ends.

-The dataset contains no missing values and provides rich academic, demographic, and behavioral information, making it well suited for educational analytics and predictive modeling.
+The dataset contains no missing values and includes a broad range of academic, demographic, and behavioral variables, making it well suited for educational analytics and predictive modeling.

 **Source**